Laz-AP/SPLASH/README.md

 ## Project Overview
 SPLASH! is a project created for **AEC Tech Hackathon 2024** in New York.
 This project aims to streamline model analysis and enhance feedback processes for AEC projects.
-By integrating Speckle, we provide stakeholders easy web-based access to 3D model analysis results that update in real-time.
+By integrating Speckle, we provide stakeholders easy web-based access to 3D model analysis results that **update in real-time!**.

 This setup empowers non-technical stakeholders to review analysis outputs and provide feedback directly, without needing specialized software like Revit or Rhino.
 ### What Pain Points Are We Solving?